Pelosi accuses U.S. Attorney General of going 'rogue' in Ukraine case

-WASHINGTON (Reuters) - House of Representatives Speaker Nancy Pelosi on Friday accused U.S. Attorney General William Barr of going “rogue” in the Justice Department’s handling of a whistleblower complaint that President Donald Trump solicited a political favor from Ukraine’s president that could help him get re-elected.
+WASHINGTON (Reuters) - House of Representatives Speaker Nancy Pelosi on Friday accused U.S. Attorney General William Barr of going “rogue” in the Justice Department’s handling of a whistleblower complaint that President Donald Trump solicited a political favour from Ukraine’s president that could help him get re-elected.

-The Democrat leader, who launched an impeachment inquiry on Tuesday against the Republican Trump, has accused the administration of trying to cover up the whistleblower complaint.
+Barr is one of several senior administration officials who Democratic lawmakers want to interview as they pursue an impeachment inquiry against the Republican president.

+Several members of the House Intelligence Committee said on Friday they have cancelled planned events outside of Washington during the next two weeks and hope to push ahead on interviewing witnesses and holding more hearings.

-On Friday, she said Barr’s Justice Department had told the top U.S. intelligence official, Joseph Maguire, to inform the White House about the whistleblower report instead of first going to Congress, as the law requires.
+On Friday, Pelosi criticized Barr’s Justice Department for directing the top U.S. intelligence official, Joseph Maguire, to tell the White House about the whistleblower report instead of first going to Congress, as the law requires.

 “He’s gone rogue,” Pelosi said of Barr in an interview with MSNBC.